Episode II: Part IV - The Case of the Menacing Notes

 “Alright, champ, start talking.
 Who are you and where’s the other girl who was here?”
 Matt demanded.

 “I was just doing what I was told,” the accomplice mumbled, bobbing his head, still groggy from Matt’s punch and Delia’s knee to the chin.
-“My jaw --- I think it’s broken,” he cried out incoherently.
+“My jaw --- I think it’s broken,” he mumbled.

 “He’s not going to talk, Matt,” Kate said.
 “We’ll book him on breaking and entering, kidnapping and assault, and attempted murder; that’s after we take him to the hospital.
 His jaw does appear to be broken.”